 What is biliary stent placement?

 Fluids like bile need to flow through your bile duct into your intestine to help digestion.
 If the duct is blocked, these fluids can build up in the liver.
-This can cause symptoms such as jaundice (yellowing of your skin and whites of your eyes), belly pain, and nausea.
+This can cause symptoms such as jaundice (yellowing of your skin and the whites of your eyes), belly pain, and nausea.
 Bile that isn't draining as it should can get infected.

 Opening up the duct with a stent allows bile to drain and can help you feel better.